 When it comes to withdrawals, IB allows for one free withdrawal per month.

-After that, a fee will be charged which depends on the currency, and your location:
+After that, a fee will be charged which depends on the currency, and your location as listed below:

 • 10 USD